TYPO3-Solr/ext-solr/Documentation/FAQ/Index.rst

 Note: When you allow html in the content please make sure that the usage of crop ViewHelpers or a limit of the field length does not break your markup.

+**I want to use two instances of the search plugin on the same page, how can i do that?**

+If you want to use two search plugins on the same page you can add two instances and assign a different "Plugin Namespace" in the flexform.
+If you want to avoid, that both plugins react on the global "q" parameter, you can disable this also in the flexform.
+Each instance is using the querystring from <pluginNamespace>[q] then.